-Deepak Chopra — perhaps America’s best-known advocate for alternative and integrative medicine — boasts more than 5.25 million LinkedIn followers.
-The prolific author has written more than 80 books on subjects including addiction, pregnancy and parenthood, weight loss and even golf.
+Deepak Chopra — perhaps America’s best-known advocate for alternative and integrative medicine — boasts more than 5.7 million LinkedIn followers.
+The prolific author has written dozen of books on subjects including addiction, pregnancy and parenthood, weight loss and even golf.
 One of America’s most popular motivational speakers, Chopra is also well-known as a meditation mentor to Oprah Winfrey, with whom he hosts periodic 21-Day Meditation Experiences centered around different themes.
 His LinkedIn content covers a variety of topics that touch on physical, mental and emotional well-being through detailed essays, often complete with footnotes.
 Learn from Chopra the benefits of maintaining work-life balance.

-The Microsoft co-founder’s recent charitable contributions — including a gift of Microsoft shares valued at $4.6 billion in August 2017 — helped take him out of the top spot as the world’s richest person.
 Gates, who stepped down as chairman of Microsoft in 2014, currently co-chairs the Bill & Melinda Gates Foundation, and his LinkedIn feed reflects his substantial shift toward philanthropy.
-Indeed, his 13 million followers won’t find much content on cutting-edge computing unless it circles back to making the world a better place.
+Indeed, his 21 million followers won’t find much content on cutting-edge computing unless it circles back to making the world a better place.
 But they can read reviews of his favorite books from 2017, which included a 568-page nonfiction tome titled “Energy and Civilization: A History.”
 The richest college dropout, Gates offers solid career advice, too.